 Understanding Your Hormones: Estrogen

 The menopause transition brings a lot of change and a range of experiences and symptoms specific to you.
-As you begin your journey, the best place to start understanding what your body is going through is by understanding your hormones.
+As you begin your journey, the best place to start understanding your hormones is by understanding what your body is going through.

 This article explores the female sex hormone estrogen, also known as oestrogen, which is responsible for most of the changes you'll experience on your menopause journey.